Pima Community College

-Pima Community College (PCC) is a public community college in Pima County, Arizona.
+Pima Community College (PCC) is a public community college in Tucson, Arizona, United States.
 It serves the Tucson metropolitan area with a community college district consisting of five campuses, four education centers, and several adult education learning centers.
 It provides traditional and online instruction for over 144 programs.
 The college also offers workforce training, non-credit personal interest classes and post-baccalaureate certificates.
-PCC is one of the largest multi-campus community colleges in the United States, with relative ranking varying between fourth and tenth largest.
+PCC is one of the largest multi-campus community colleges in the United States, with a relative ranking varying between fourth and tenth largest.
 PCC is accredited by the Higher Learning Commission.

 History

-Voters in Pima County approved the creation of a junior college district in 1966 and the first classes were held in 1969 at a temporary campus in an airplane hangar at the Tucson airport, Tucson Medical Center, Villa Maria, and Marana.
-The college was originally named Pima College but the name was changed to Pima Community College in 1972 to better reflect the mission of the college.
+Voters in Pima County approved the creation of a junior college district in 1966 and the first classes were held in 1969 at a temporary campus in an airplane hangar at the Tucson International Airport, Tucson Medical Center, Villa Maria, and Marana.
+The college was originally named Pima College, but the name was changed to Pima Community College in 1972 to better reflect the mission of the college.

-In 2008, PCC's Board of Governors began receiving anonymous complaints of sexual harassment by PCC chancellor Roy Flores.
+In 2008, PCC's board of governors began receiving anonymous complaints of sexual harassment by PCC chancellor Roy Flores.
 The board took no formal action until 2011 and Flores resigned in 2012 citing health problems.
-The search for his replacement has been troubled.
+The search for his replacement had been troubled.
 In February 2013, PCC discovered that the search consultant failed to disclose an issue with a finalist for the job; the consultant was fired and the job search extended.

-One month after the chancellor search was extended, the interim chancellor resigned in the wake of a scathing report issued by PCC's regional accreditor the Higher Learning Commission (HLC).
+One month after the chancellor search was extended, the interim chancellor resigned in the wake of a scathing report issued by PCC's regional accreditor, the Higher Learning Commission (HLC).
 The report documented not only the ignored complaints of sexual harassment but also a hostile work environment and numerous administrative and financial problems.
-The report also discussed problems with admissions standards that PCC changed in 2011, problems the college has admitted.
-As a result of these problems Pima been on probation with the HLC; however, on Feb.
-26, 2015 this probation was rescinded.
-Although the probation was retracted, Pima continues to remain "On Notice" for deficiencies.
+The report discussed problems with admissions standards which PCC changed in 2011, problems the college has admitted.
+As a result of the problems Pima had been on probation with the HLC; however, on February 26, 2015, the probation was rescinded.
+Pima was placed "On Notice" for deficiencies.
+That was removed in February 2017 and the college has been fully accredited since then.

-PCC also received media attention in early 2011 as the former school of 2011 Tucson Shooting perpetrator Jared Lee Loughner.
-While at PCC, some of his teachers complained to the administration about his disruptions and bizarre behavior, as they thought them a sign of mental illness and feared what he might do.
-The college decided to suspend Loughner.
+PCC also received media attention in early 2011 for being the former school of 2011 Tucson shooting perpetrator Jared Lee Loughner.
+While he was at PCC, some of his teachers complained to the administration about his disruptions and bizarre behavior, as they thought them a sign of mental illness and feared what he might do.
+The college suspended Loughner.

 Campuses and learning centers

 The original campus for Pima College was located at the site which is now the West Campus.
 Before the campus opened, classes were taught at a variety of locations around Tucson.
 From 1971 to the present, the college district has expanded to meet the growing educational needs of the Tucson area.
 The campuses and learning center provides traditional classroom, distance learning, and hands-on learning opportunities.
-There are six campuses across the Tucson metropolitan area:
+There are six campuses in the Tucson metropolitan area: